Energy Crisis

 Bulgaria won’t allow the flow of Russian gas through Balkan Stream, which will negatively impact Serbia, she stressed.

 The European Commission set out a plan in May to phase out the purchases of Russian natural gas, including in liquefied natural gas (LNG), and oil, by the end of 2027.
-It said the first measures would be to end existing spot gas contracts and ban new gas contracts, on January 1.
-The EU’s executive body said there would be some exemptions for gas imports.
+The council now confirmed that imports of Russian gas will be prohibited from January 1, 2026, while maintaining a transition period for existing contracts.

 Đedović Handanović: We are doing everything in our power, but the situation is almost hopeless, considering the current situation regarding NIS

-Yesterday, the Council of the EU agreed on its negotiating position on the European Commission’s draft regulation to phase out imports of Russian natural gas.
+Yesterday, the Council of the European Union agreed on its negotiating position on the European Commission’s draft regulation to phase out imports of Russian natural gas.
 When the European Parliament adopts its own position, it can start negotiating with the council.

 When the two institutions approve a regulation, it directly applies to all member states.